fwsa-batch2/rishi.atgondan__lab/MySql project - Pubg_tournament_app/Readme.md

 ###### Query OK, 0 rows affected (0.03 sec)

+## ALTERING TABLE MODIFYING IT DATATYPE

 ```sql
 ALTER TABLE Reviews MODIFY Feedbacks VARCHAR(500) ;
 ```

 ###### Query OK, 1 row affected (0.12 sec)
 ###### Records: 1  Duplicates: 0  Warnings: 0

+## INSERTING SOME REVIEWS IN THIS TABLE

 ```sql
 INSERT INTO Reviews VALUES (2,78263876,'tt134@gmail.com','Can you add timer in this game it will be more intresting');